anthill/pheromon/README.md

 ## Overview

 **Pheromon is a open innovation project to deploy, administrate and harvest data from a swarm of sensors**.
-It has been developed in the scope of project 6element dedicated to waste optimisation **Learn more about 6element in our [dedicated page](http://ants.builders/pages/6element.html) or in [this Medium article](https://medium.com/ants-blog/6element-534ffbe2a60f)**.
+It has been developed in the scope of project 6element dedicated to waste optimisation.

+**Learn more about 6element in our [dedicated page](http://ants.builders/pages/6element.html) or in [this Medium article](https://medium.com/ants-blog/6element-534ffbe2a60f)**.

 ![Image Alt](https://docs.google.com/drawings/d/1a-9oJr7eGid59iTj12dici8-Qb83j9Y7QbTz34jCo_M/pub?w=960&h=720)